We all know that driving under the influence of alcohol carries serious penalties in every state in the U.S., including Pennsylvania.

 Laughing: They say laughter is the best medicine, and in some ways, it's true.
 Laughter and having fun with friends can help reduce stress and lower cortisol and adrenaline levels.

 Accepting Help: Reach out for help from family and friends, attend a support group, or see a therapist.
 You'll find that broadening your support system will make you better able to cope when life gets hard.
 Divorce isn't something you have to handle alone.

 Consult an Experienced Pennsylvania Family Lawyer

 If you're contemplating divorce or separation or in the midst of the process, you need skilled legal guidance.
 Attorney David Cohen has been helping families in Pennsylvania for years.
 Find out how he can help you too.
-Contact us online or give us a call at (484) 948-1963.
+Contact us online or give us a call.

 If you're in the middle of a divorce, you already know that the emotions can be overwhelming.